Code-Institute-Submissions/EimearCunningham-Milestone1/README.md

 * [Popper](https://popper.js.org/) - Popper.js was used with Bootstrap for any JavaScript needed.

 * [Bootsnipp](https://bootsnipp.com/) - I used code from Bootsnipp to create the timeline used in the "Work Experience" section of my project.
 I then modified this code to suit my color scheme and content.
+* [Bootstrap Examples](https://getbootstrap.com/docs/4.0/examples/album/) - I used code from Bootstrap examples to create the album in the "Projects" section of this page.
 * [Hover.css](https://ianlunn.github.io/Hover/) - This library was used to add hover effects to the navigation bar links, and the list items in my list of skills in the "About Me" section of my page.

 * Pexels.com - Pexels provided the three images used in the album inclided in the "Projects" section of my page.